nassimbg/Problems/notes/Notes.md

 #### Multiple choices for index I (ex: take or leave) 2

 - [Target Sum](https://leetcode.com/problems/target-sum/)
-  - here we have to options per index wether its +X or -X
+  - here we have two options per index wether its +X or -X

 ---